Rameez-03/Rameez-03/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Recent Computer Science graduate from King's College London with a profound interest in cybersecurity and a drive to solve real-world problems through technology

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am actively pursuing a role in cybersecurity, with a particular interest in starting my career as a Tier 1 SOC Analyst.
+I’m eager to contribute to threat detection, response, and mitigation efforts, while continuously learning and developing my expertise in defensive security operations.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|